New Trump pandemic adviser pushes controversial ‘herd immunity’ strategy, worrying public health officials

 “Epidemiology is not the only discipline that matters for public policy here.
 That is a fundamentally wrong way to think about this whole situation,” said Avik Roy, president of the Foundation for Research on Equal Opportunity, a think tank that researches market-based solutions to help low-income Americans.
 “You have to think about what are the costs of lockdowns, what are the trade-offs, and those are fundamentally subjective judgments policymakers have to make.”

 It remains unclear how large a percentage of the population must become infected to achieve “herd immunity,” which is when enough people become immune to a disease that it slows its spread, even among those who have not been infected.
-That can occur either through mass vaccination efforts, or when enough people in the population become infected with covid-19, the disease caused by the coronavirus, and develop antibodies that protect them against future infection.
+That can occur either through mass vaccination efforts, or when enough people in the population become infected with coronavirus and develop antibodies that protect them against future infection.

 Estimates have ranged from 20 percent to 70 percent for how much of a population would need to be infected.
-Soumya Swaminathan, the World Health Organization’s chief scientist, said given the transmissibility of the coronavirus, it is likely that about 65 to 70 percent of the population would need to become infected for there to be herd immunity.
+Soumya Swaminathan, the World Health Organization’s chief scientist, said given the transmissibility of the novel coronavirus, it is likely that about 65 to 70 percent of the population would need to become infected for there to be herd immunity.

 With a population of 328 million in the United States, it may require 2.13 million deaths to reach a 65 percent threshold of herd immunity, assuming the virus has a 1 percent fatality rate, according to an analysis by The Washington Post.